sagemath/trac_to_gh/Issue 8855.md

 # Issue 8855: sage-env needs to be updated for Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8855

 Original creator: mhansen